cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 ### Connect us with our peers

 Provide a way for deaf and hard of hearing attendees, speakers, and people with other disabilities to connect for peer support and potentially pool resources (e.g., an event Slack channel).

+### Promote accessibility sponsorship opportunities

+To help expand accessibility options and cover costs, provide companies with accessibility sponsorship opportunities such as funding:
+* Disabilities coordinator (a company could offer an employee to serve in this role in return for sponsorship benefits)
+* Onsite interpreters (a company may already have interpreters who can attend the event and support accessibility)
+* Captioning services
+* Networking events
+* Accessibility booth/area

 ## Day of best practices